 Three Gorges Dam - Commenced in 1994 and completed in 2009, the Three Gorges Dam is the largest water conservancy project ever undertaken.
 The Dam is located near Sandouping, which is in the middle of the Xiling Gorge, the longest of the Three Gorges.
-The dam is 2,335m long, 185m high, 18m wide on the top and 130m wide at the bottom.
+The Three Gorges Dam is 2,335m long, 185m high, 18m wide on the top and 130m wide at the bottom.
 The dam has raised the river to a level of 175m above sea level, creating a 600km long reservoir.
-The purpose of building the dam was flood control, electricity, navigation, and irrigation.
+The building of this huge dam was for the purpose of flood control, electricity, navigation, and irrigation.

-Day 9: Yangtze River Cruise
+Day 5: Yangtze River Cruise